 Today, our interdisciplinary research can be divided into these main areas:

-primarily includes modeling and analysis of future energy and transport systems.
+This research area primarily includes modeling and analysis of future energy and transport systems.
 Examples include how to design a renewable electricity system and how greenhouse gas emissions can be mitigated cost-effectively.

 The interdisciplinary research group on sustainable consumption addresses a wide range of research topics related to societal and individual consumption patterns, including carbon footprints, rebound effects, time use, well-being, and policy instruments.

-include theory and model development for analysis of collective phenomena in nature and society, for example in statistical mechanics and quantum mechanics, as well as in ecological, evolutionary, and societal systems.
+Complex systems include theory and model development for analysis of collective phenomena in nature and society, for example in statistical mechanics and quantum mechanics, as well as in ecological, evolutionary, and societal systems.